 The Central R & D building is the red brick building along Biddle Road, just north of the Administration Building.
 The Central R & D building has approximately 40 to 50 vertical stacks that are used to exhaust laboratory hood vents.
 Emissions are released uncontrolled to the atmosphere.
 Wet chemical and physical laboratories occupy all three floors (two above ground and one basement level).
 At the time of inspection approximately one half of the building appeared occupied.
 Most of the laboratories are used for R & D of new and existing BASF products.
-Equipment in laboratories may consist of mixers, titration equipment, gas chromatography (GC), mass spectrometry, flame ionization detection (FID), etc. According to the previous inspection, the research conducted in the Central R & D building is for the transportation, construction, industrial industries and varies by specific laboratory room.
-According to Mr. Thompson, the expansion of the Central R & D building is currently on hold.
+Equipment in laboratories may consist of mixers, titration equipment, gas chromatography (GC), mass spectrometry, flame ionization detection (FID), etc. The research conducted in the Central R & D building is for the transportation, construction, industrial industries and varies by specific laboratory room.
+According to Mr. Thompson, the expansion of the Central R & D building has been cancelled.

-During the inspection on January 17, 2017, the Cellasto Lab (associated with SRN M4777) and Packaging Application Laboratory (PAL) were observed.
+During the inspection of BASF Plastics Plants (SRN M4777) on April 18, 2018, the Cellasto Lab was observed.
 The Cellasto Lab is used for dimension analyses, chemical analyses, and "mini batch" reactivity tests.
 The Cellasto Lab houses a wet chemistry and physical chemistry equipment.